vitalets/babel-plugin-runtyper/readme.md

 ## How it works
-Basically it wraps all type-important operations into function that additionally performs type checking.
+Runtyper wraps all type-important operations into function.
+When line executed, function checks argument types and returns original result.
 For example, before:
 ```js
 if (x === y) { ... }